30 Years After Tiananmen Square

 Flight to Osaka

 Field trip: Visit to the Osaka International Peace Center

-Field trip: Visit to historic temples in Kyoto
+Field trip: Visit to Kyoto

 Flight to Hong Kong